yas19sin/ShopIT/README.md

 ### What is ShopIT:

 ```
-Shop IT is a website that gives you shops depending on your location
+Shop IT is a web app that gives you nearby shops depending on your location
+it was made as web coding challenge for https://unitedremote.com/
+for live test visit: https://shop2it.herokuapp.com/ (note that this is not the latest build)
 ```

 ### Change Log: